-Defamation in California consists of false statements that harm another's reputation.
-If the statements are verbal they are called "slander."
-If made in writing, they are known as "libel."
+Defamation cases in California consist of false statements that harm your reputation.
+If the statements are verbal they are called “slander.”
+If made in writing, they are known as “libel.”

-Whether a plaintiff can successfully sue under California's defamation laws often depends on whether the plaintiff is a public figure, a business or a private citizen.
+Whether you can successfully sue under California’s defamation laws often depends on whether you are a public figure, a business or a private citizen.
 Private citizens have greater protection from defamation than people who are in the public eye.

 - An untrue statement,

-- Made to someone other than the plaintiff (“published”),
+- Made to someone other than you (“published”),

 - With knowledge of the statement’s falsity or failure to use reasonable care to ascertain its truth

-Under California law, a "public disclosure of private fact" occurs when a person publicly discloses private and embarrassing facts about another that are not a legitimate public concern.
+Under California law, a “public disclosure of private fact” occurs when a person publicly discloses private and embarrassing facts about you that are not a legitimate public concern.

 In particular, there are five elements to support a claim for public disclosure of private facts.
 These are: